pytorch/ignite/README.md

 ## Code-Generator application

-The easiest way to create your training scripts with PyTorch-Ignite https://code-generator.pytorch-ignite.ai/
+The easiest way to create your training scripts with PyTorch-Ignite:  https://code-generator.pytorch-ignite.ai/

 <!-- ############################################################################################################### -->